bondress/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3-print_numbers.c is a C function that prints the numbers, from 0 to 9, followed by a new line.
 - Prototype: void print_numbers(void);
 - You can only use \_putchar twice in your code

+**I believe in numbers and signs** 4-print_most_numbers.c is a C funtion that prints the numbers, from 0 to 9, followed by a new line.
+- Prototype: void print_most_numbers(void);
+- Do not print 2 and 4
+- You can only use \_putchar twice in your code